wp-plugins/exif-remove/readme.txt

 There should be a settings menu called "Exif-Remove" where you are able to (de)activate the plugin.
 The upload dialogs (in articles/pages) will not be modified by this plugin, so you won't see any difference.
+You may also check your images with http://www.exif-viewer.de/ .

 == Screenshots ==